RiccardoKyriacou/GRC_Transcription/README.md

 This directory contains all code for the paper "Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes" (in press).

-It provides scripts, analyses, and outputs for RNA-seq mapping, intergenic mapping, GRC gene expression, and horizontal gene transfer analysis, ordered accordingly to the manuscript
+It provides scripts, analyses, and outputs for RNA-seq mapping, intergenic mapping, GRC gene expression, and horizontal gene transfer analysis, ordered accordingly to the manuscript.
+README files provided for each subdirectory providing usage information for scripts.

 ---